connecting with giant pandas

 Many sustainable design strategies, such as planted â€œgreenâ€ roofs to reduce stormwater runoff, were incorporated into the new habitat.
 Other elements include a solar hot water system; natural tree-resin bound paving material, instead of petroleum-based asphalt, on the visitor paths; recycled rubber; sustainably harvested ipe wood, which is naturally resistant to pests and rot; and dried bamboo, because it is rapidly renewable resource and does not deplete the environment when harvested. more Asia Trail green elements

 The pandas' state-of-the-art Fujifilm Giant Panda Habitat is designed to mimic the pandas' natural habitat of rocky, lush terrain in China.
 Each element has a purpose—from helping the pandas stay cool in hot weather to giving them a place to hide when they need privacy.
 There are rock and tree structures perfect for climbing; grottoes, pools, and streams for keeping cool; and shrubs and trees, including weeping willows, corktrees, and maples, and several species of bamboo.

-Water-cooled grotto has cold-water pipes in the walls that provide a
+Water-cooled grotto has cold-water pipes in the walls that provide a cool respite.

 Low trees and shrubs provide shade and cover.

 Fog grove creates a misty retreat from the heat.

 Pools and streams offer refreshing dips on hot days.

 Rocks and fallen trees allow for climbing and exercise.